CodeClimbersIO/cli/docs/Contributing.md

 [MORE INFO](./Architecture.md)

+## Extensions

+The best way to contribute to CodeClimbers is to build an extension.
+See the [Extensions](./Extensions.md) documentation for how to get started building one.

 ## Frontend

 A React Single Page Application that uses react-router, material-ui, tanstack to help the user visualize their data